MatsTill/ArchersBowl/README.md

 - npm i passport-local-mongoose (NOT INSTALLED)
 - npm i hbs (NOT INSTALLED)

-*MongoDB must be connected and running to access the database.
-*to use nodemon scripts run: PowerShell -ExecutionPolicy Bypass when starting a new terminal

-Run "npm start" and open localhost:3000 on the browser to use the program.

-*Clicking the user icon when already inside the user page will log you out and return the browser to the login page.
+*to use nodemon scripts run: PowerShell -ExecutionPolicy Bypass when starting a new terminal *clicking the user icon when already inside the user page will log you out and return the browser to the login page.